TanYa-Go/Movie-Quiz/README.md

 ### **Site owners Goals**

-* To have an appealing website where users want to go to play
+* To have an appealing website where users want to go and play the game
 * For the users to have fun while playing
 * For the users to learn something new while playing